 Soft Boiled Egg in Microwave

-Have you tried to microwave a soft boiled egg yet?
+Have you tried to cook a soft boiled egg in the microwave yet?
 If you love this in the morning but hate how much time it takes to boil one you’re in for a real treat.
-We have lots of easy microwave recipes on our site because well, it works so well. (post may contain affiliate links present)
+We have lots of easy microwave recipes on our site because well, it works so well.

 How to Soft Boil Egg in Microwave